 A dive into courses

 So, one thing you will learn faithful readers is that when this guy gets engaged in something he jumps in completely.
 Before I knew it, I had joined the local beekeepers club, joined the North Carolina Beekeepers Association, and subscribed to the American Bee Journal.
-I missed the local beekeepers school for new beekeepers and lucked up on PerfectBee’s quite exceptional online class.
+I missed the local beekeepers school for new beekeepers and lucked up on PerfectBee’s quite exceptional online classes.

 Subsequently, I found a class that was being taught at a local beekeepers shop in Weaverville, North Carolina and attended it as well.
 The teacher of the class and owner of the shop turned out to be an expert beekeeper with tons of experience and an enchanting storyteller.